zs-barnes/linux-web-server/README.md

 ## 2. Summary of Configuration changes
-After connecting to the server instance locally in a terminal via ssh, the following commands were used to configure the server
+After connecting to the server instance locally in a terminal via ssh, the following commands were used to configure the server:

 ### Upgrade currently installed packages
 1. `sudo apt-get update`